Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Experimental Evaluation

 \subsection{Experimental Setting and Baselines}

-The primary evaluation environment is high-stakes technical support, where correctness, precision, and efficiency are paramount.
-The operator's role involves diagnosing and resolving complex performance and configuration issues on the Adobe Commerce platform.
+The primary evaluation environment is high-stakes technical support on an e-commerce platform hosting over 10,000 merchants, where correctness, precision, and efficiency are paramount.
+The operator's role involves diagnosing and resolving complex performance and configuration issues.

 \paragraph{} We establish two key baselines: \begin{enumerate}[leftmargin=*,label=\roman*)] \item \textbf{Manual Throughput:} The operator's historical performance without any AI assistance.
 The established average was 50 resolved tickets per month, working a standard full-time schedule.
 A high-effort attempt to clear a backlog, yielded a maximum of 90 tickets in one month, demonstrating a practical ceiling for manual work. \item \textbf{RAG:} An initial approach using Retrieval-Augmented Generation was tested and discarded.
-While RAG could retrieve documentation and configurations, it failed to perform causal reasoning applicable to novel issues.
-It often regurgitated irrelevant data and introduced significant per-message latency, measured between 800ms and 2000ms, making it unsuitable for an interactive diagnostic workflow. \end{enumerate}
+The RAG configuration used OpenAI's \texttt{text-embedding-3-small} embeddings with 400-token chunks and 100-token overlap, indexing past tickets, runbooks, and platform documentation.
+While RAG could retrieve documentation and configurations, it exhibited two critical failure modes: (i) \emph{chunk incompleteness}---the platform's cluster architecture has site-specific variances that span multiple documents, and chunked retrieval failed to capture these cross-document dependencies, leading to incomplete or contradictory context; (ii) \emph{lack of authoritative integration}---retrieved content was treated by the model as suggestive rather than definitive, causing it to hedge or argue with accurate retrieved facts rather than reasoning from them as ground truth.
+RAG also introduced significant per-message latency (800--2000\,ms) and required multiple conversational turns to reach correct diagnoses that ILWS achieved in a single shot once the instruction base matured.
+In the current production system, RAG is used only for optional, non-authoritative context (e.g., retrieving similar past tickets for reference), while the core domain knowledge resides in the instruction base. \end{enumerate}